 Contact: Gayle Telford 330-722-8257 ext.
 3074

 Program Highlights: H.U.D.D.L.E.
-Leaders, Freshman Mentors, Anger Management Awareness Training, SADD, Red Ribbon Week, Ant-Bullying, Mediation, Project Care, Middle School Leadership, Prom Promise, Student Support Groups, Student assessment, intervention, counseling services.
+Leaders, Freshman Mentors, Anger Management Awareness Training, SADD, Red Ribbon Week, Anti-Bullying, Mediation, Project Care, Middle School Leadership, Prom Promise, Student Support Groups, Student assessment, intervention, and counseling services.

 Cloverleaf Local Schools: